Who am i?

 My friends often refer to me as slightly crazy!
 But don’t be fooled… I’m not very brave, nor an adrenaline junkie or a daredevil, I’m just a normal girl, that through adventure is perpetually learning that ordinary people can do extraordinary things if they just can be bold enough to begin.

-When I am not busy at my desk designing websites for clients, or organising expeditions, you might find me looking out of my tent on a mountain summit, snuggled deep in my sleeping bag, drinking a cuppa, watching the sun creep up over the mountains at dawn.
+When I am not guiding clients or organising expeditions, you might find me looking out of my tent on a local mountain summit, snuggled deep in my sleeping bag, drinking a cuppa, watching the sun creep up over the mountains at dawn.

 I have a passion for exploring this wonderful world in which we live.
 Having visited over 50 countries on 5 continents so far, I still feel there’s so much more to explore.
 I have often found that stripped of comforts and faced with hardships and adversities, the completion of each journey becomes so much more rewarding.